 We took two chairs for ourselves and placed our daughter on the sofa to sleep.
 She had a good nap, despite the airport is not the most silent and darkest place to sleep.

-Meanwhile our daughter was sleeping on the couch, we took refreshing coffees from Starbucks and loaded our batteries for the rest of the trip.
+Meanwhile, our daughter was sleeping on the couch, we took refreshing coffees from Starbucks and loaded our batteries for the rest of the trip.

 If you want to rest properly, there are REST ZONES, where you can sleep in the lounge chair, that’s awesome.

 If I was alone, I’d be there for sure!
 But for the family, it’s not ideal.
-Firstly, there were no room and second I wouldn’t like to wake up everyone, by taking a baby to the rest zone.
+Firstly, there was no room and second I wouldn’t like to wake up everyone, by taking a baby to the rest zone.
 Family rooms, for the next big airport, please!